 The catch is that you’ll generally pay more for tax prep involved in getting this early refund.
 With the exception of Credit Karma Tax’s Earlybird Advance product, you have to do your taxes in-office in order to qualify.
 That’s more expensive than DIY-ing it with software.
 The average cost of filing a return in-office at Liberty Tax is in the $190 to $200 range, while their online filing products cost between $14.95 (for simple returns) and $69.95 (for small business owners).
 At H&R Block, the average in-office filing cost is around $220 range, while online products range from $0 (for simple returns) to $74.99 (for small business owners).
 And though filing with Credit Karma Tax is free, the company uses consumer information to make product recommendations and send partner offers.
 (That means you’ll get emails recommending certain credit cards and other services.)

 Is it worth it to take advantage of these offers?
 Perhaps.
 Most refunds are issued within 21 calendar days.
-But filers claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) likely won’t receive their refunds until the week of February 27, according to the IRS.
+But filers claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) likely won’t receive their refunds until the week of February 27Opens a new window, according to the IRS.
 Why?
 It’s because of a new law aimed at preventing fraud.
 It may also be worth noting if you were going for in-office help anyway.
 Tax-prep companies, which have been struggling due to the rising popularity of cheap online tax software, are swallowing both the cost and risk of their early refund services, hoping the offer of fast cash will lure in new customers.
-(Each funded loan will cost H&R Block an average of $32 to $36, according to the company’s 2017 annual report.)
+(Each funded loan will cost H&R Block an average of $32 to $36, according to the company’s 2017 annual reportOpens a new window.)

 The final thing to consider: What are you going to do with this quick money?
 If you’ve got credit card debt, for example, on which you’re paying high interest, getting out sooner rather than later can be worth it.
 Just read the fine print on what you can do with the card your money comes on.
 But if it’s going to tempt you to spend on things perhaps you don’t really need?
 “The IRS is typically turning refunds around in 15 to 30 calendar days, so how fast do you really need your money?” says Ryan Mitchell, an enrolled agent based in Hoboken, New Jersey.
 Better to take the refund the old fashioned way — and consider diverting a chunk of it directly into an IRA contribution, where it can help you out in the future even more than it’s helping you out today.